Olympus E-PL9 vs Pentax K-1

 |9.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Olympus E-PL7||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the K-1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the E-PL9 and the K-1 have been discontinued, but can regularly be found used on ebay.
+The K-1 was replaced by the Pentax K-1 II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Pentax K-1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.